 Amyotrophic lateral sclerosis (ALS) is a disease of the nervous system.
 It leads to the damage of nerve cells in the brain and spine.
 These nerves control muscle movement.
 People with ALS have muscles that weaken and shrink as the disease worsens.

 Copyright © Nucleus Medical Media, Inc.

-There are no current guidelines to prevent ALS.
+There are no known guidelines to prevent this health problem.